fenago/ml-bootcamp/Lab_6.md

-In chapter 3, we described the binary classification problem and used the logistic regression model to predict if a customer is going to churn
+In lab 3, we described the binary classification problem and used the logistic regression model to predict if a customer is going to churn

-In this chapter, we also solve a binary classification problem, but we use a different family of machine learning models: tree-based models.
+In this lab, we also solve a binary classification problem, but we use a different family of machine learning models: tree-based models.
 Decision trees, the simplest tree-based model, are nothing but a sequence of if-then-else rules put together.
 We can combine multiple